theagentwo-wq/New-KPI-Dashboard/README.md

 ## Firebase Configuration Guide

-The most common point of failure is an incorrectly formatted `VITE_FIREBASE_CLIENT_CONFIG` variable.
+The most common point of failure is an incorrectly formatted `FIREBASE_CLIENT_CONFIG` variable.
 Follow these steps exactly.

 ### Step 1: Register Your Web App (The Missing Step)